Monday, 20 February 2023

 Only I had to take this ride to live or die.

-I was flickering between states my brain injury
+I was flickering between states of my brain injury

 has now damaged my holographic projector.

-I think the brain flips it like a trip switch, it’s a survival thing.
+The brain flips it like a trip switch; it's survival.

 I was locked-in a locked-in syndrome.

-stroke boost I sat upright.
-Must have been harrowing
+stroke boost, I sat upright.
+It must have been harrowing

 for my family.
-All I recall is seeing my reflection
+I recall seeing my reflection

 in my son's eye as he leaned over to kiss me goodbye.